Brine Management 2.0 - From Waste Stream to Resource Stream

 • New revenue streams

-And in today’s market, strong ESG performance drives better access to capital, stronger partnerships, and long-term value creation.
+And in today’s market, strong ESG performance means better access to capital, stronger partnerships, and long-term value creation.

 Turning Waste/Byproducts Into Value

-In today’s resource-constrained world, the line between “waste” and “opportunity” is blurry — which is good.
+In today’s resource-constrained world, the line between “waste” and “opportunity” is getting blurrier – and that’s a good thing.

 What used to be dismissed as an operational nuisance – salty wastewater, brine from deep underground, the byproduct of energy generation or industrial processing – is now being reimagined as a valuable feedstock.